Black Book Purge

 And I ran.
 I ran away from black women until I met my beautiful wife, who didn’t have a problem with my color, nor I hers, and we’ve been happily married for 25 years.

-Nowadays, with the advancement of smartphones and social media, biracial men don’t have to worry about meeting a woman sight unseen.
-However, straight, biracial men need to remember that the Tanneshas of America will always choose the dark-skinned male first.
+Nowadays, with the advancement of smartphones and social media, mulatto men don’t have to worry about meeting a woman sight unseen.
+However, straight, mulatto men need to remember that the Tanneshas of America will always choose the dark-skinned male first.

 My Hat Obsession